 By continuously evolving and providing solutions to different versions of your universal problem, you keep your customers interested and reduce the risk of boring your customers.

-While there’s no doubt that online platforms have escalated to a whole new level, there is still massive room for improvement.
+While there’s no doubt that online marketplace platforms have escalated to a whole new level, there is still massive room for improvement.
 Most transactions are even being conducted offline and, thus, the opportunity to create a groundbreaking online marketplace still exists.
 Entrepreneurs who can provide innovative solutions will find themselves creating online marketplaces that make history.